Closure#

 print(abs(a - b) < 1e-10) # A better way to compare floating point numbers

-Advanced 4.5: Efficient looping#
+Advanced 4.5: Efficient Looping#

 It is a good coding practice to calculate as much as possible outside the loop.
 This is especially important if the loop is executed many times.
 Consider the following code which computes the volume of water in a cylinder for different heights.
 Can you improve it?